NickSwainston/pulsar_spectra/docs/catalogue.rst

     for all imported data.
 If the data spans a significant fractional bandwidth and/or the centre frequency reported in the ATNF catalogue is inaccurate, then this may be a poor assumption.
 This can be the case, for example, since many of the ATNF catalogue flux densities are recorded at the nearest standard frequency (e.g. 400 MHz).
+We also assume all ATNF observations are single-epoch (see :ref:`observation_span` for more details).
 Therefore, if you are planning on using the spectral fits for scientific analysis, then we recommend :ref:`adding the paper to the catalogue <adding_papers>`.
     The first author and the year in the reference label will help you find the full reference on the `ATNF references page <https://www.atnf.csiro.au/research/pulsar/psrcat/psrcat_ref.html>`_.